masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

   interest: 'Movie'
 }
 ```
-Comparing both **callback hell** and **promise** code described above, the later asynchronous operations are cleaner and more readable manner.
+Comparing both **callback hell** and **promises** code described above, it seems the later asynchronous operations are cleaner and more readable manner.

 **Let's compare the both code side by side as given below**,

 | Description | Description |
 | --- | --- |
 | git status | List all new or modified files |